Editor’s Key Takeaways: Top Tools for Real Estate Photography Success

 Related Post: Best Cameras for Real Estate Photography

-Today, we’ll be going over three of the most popular options available for real estate photographers.
+Below, we cover the most popular post-processing options for real estate photographers, including HDR software, AI-powered editors, and the industry-standard Adobe suite.
 Each has its own set of merits and drawbacks – read on to discover which option best suits your needs!

 What we love:

-- Photomatix Essentials is even more affordable, costing just $39,
+- Photomatix Essentials is even more affordable, starting at $39,

 - or as a real estate photographer, you may want to opt for the Photomatix Essential RE version, available at $79 (7 March 2022 Update: Now part of Photomatix Pro).